 On the date you apply, you and the eligible occupant(s) must meet the qualifications.

-- Instruct each eligible occupant to complete the Application for Home Owner Grant - Eligible Occupants (FIN 68) (PDF) and to give you the original copy and any supporting documents.
+- Instruct each eligible occupant to complete the Application for Home Owner Grant - Eligible Occupant (FIN 68) (PDF) and to give you the original copy and any supporting documents.

-- Complete and submit the online multiple home owner grant application.
-You can access the online application:
+- Complete the online multiple home owner grant application:

 If this is your first time applying on behalf of eligible occupants living in your building or on your land, you may be required to provide documentation, such as copies of shareholder documents and leases, to confirm your property qualifies for the multiple home owner grant.

-If additional documentation is required to qualify for the multiple home owner grant, the municipal or provincial office that sent your property tax notice will contact you.
+If additional documentation is required to qualify for the multiple home owner grant, we will contact you.
 You can submit these documents to us online.

 The grant amount attributed to each eligible occupant and the net taxes attributed to each residence are automatically calculated for you when you enter the following required information into the multiple home owner grant online application.

 - The grant type for each eligible occupant

 - The net taxable residential value of each residence